Collins & Collins, P.C. Handles Auto Accident Claims Throughout New Mexico

 Insurance issues are a maze full of pitfalls, in order to navigate this maze it is beneficial to contact an attorney.

-Dealing with the insurance companies following a car accident can be very confusing and frustrating.
+Dealing with the insurance companies following a vehicle accident can be very confusing and frustrating.
 This includes dealing with your own insurance company.
 However, dealing with the other driver‘s insurance company is more than just frustrating, it can be quite hazardous in the absence of caution.

 You should not give statements to any representative of an insurance company, either written or verbal, without first speaking with an attorney.